-Checking for meth before buying a house
+Checking for Meth Contamination before buying a house

 The hot recent housing market has seen Kiwis buying and selling houses at some of the highest rates ever.